-Vienna Philharmonic Orchestra.
-It’s hard to get close to the Philharmonics, physically: If you want more than TV and live streaming, find out how to bag tickets for one of the most famous orchestras in the world.
+Clearly, there are no more elusive musicians than the Vienna Philharmonic Orchestra.
+Because of their outstanding fame, experiencing the Wiener Philharmoniker live has turned into a life goal for many classical music fans.
+If you want more than TV and live streaming, find out how to bag tickets for one of the most famous orchestras in the world.

 How To Bag Vienna Philharmonic Orchestra Tickets

-Listening to the Vienna Philharmonics live is a special treat.
-The orchestra plays mostly at subscription concerts in Vienna, or tours the world.
+Definitely, listening to the Vienna Philharmonics live is a special treat.
+Most of the time, the Wiener Philharmoniker play at subscription concerts in Vienna, or tour the world.
 Unlike the several sub-choirs of the Vienna Boys Choir, there is only ONE orchestra.
 If you don’t want to put your name down on the 13-year waiting list for concert subscriptions read my four tips on grabbing Vienna Philharmonics tickets.

-The Vienna Philharmonic Orchestra occasionally perform concerts for non-subscribers at their ‘home’, the Wiener Musikverein, as well as at other concert halls in Vienna, such as the Wiener Konzerthaus, Theater an der Wien or the Arnold Schoenberg Center.
-The orchestra also tours Europe and overseas countries on a regular basis.
+Occasionally, the Vienna Philharmonic Orchestra perform concerts for non-subscribers at their ‘home’, the Wiener Musikverein.
+Alternatively, you can also hear them at the Wiener Konzerthaus, Theater an der Wien or the Arnold Schönberg Center.
+On a regular basis, the orchestra also tours Europe and overseas countries.
+Check the Wiener Philharmoniker concert calendar.

-A very special Philharmonics concert is the annual free Summer Night Concert at Schönbrunn Palace, a lovely open air event in the palace gardens.
+Each year, Schönbrunn Palace hosts a very special Philharmonics concert.
+The free Summer Night Concert takes place in the open air in the palace gardens.
 This is a great way of the Philharmonics to let a wide public enjoy their music.
 Read more about the Summer Night Concert.

 ‘Following the proclamation of the Republic, Austria abolished the aristocracy, which has been replaced by a subscription to the concerts of the Vienna Philharmonic Orchestra.’
 Hans Weigel, Austrian writer (1908 to 1991)